ferrocene/ferrocene/src/entities-and-resolution.rst

 :t:`Field resolution` of an :t:`indexed field access` proceeds as follows:

 #. :dp:`fls_2bp1zs7qaz7o`
    For each :t:`candidate container type` of the :t:`candidate container type chain`

    #. :dp:`fls_s14fegwhwnc8`
-      Try to locate a :t:`candidate indexed field` of the :t:`[candidate container typ]e`.
+      Try to locate a :t:`candidate indexed field` of the :t:`candidate container type`.

    #. :dp:`fls_tfjm27ydiake`
       If such a :t:`candidate indexed field` exists, the :t:`indexed field access` resolves to that :t:`candidate indexed field` and :t:`field resolution` stops.

 :dp:`fls_p6hgoqo0kcx`
 :t:`Field resolution` of a :t:`named field access` proceeds as follows:

 #. :dp:`fls_e7sj392ohvbd`
    For each :t:`candidate container type` of the :t:`candidate container type chain`

    #. :dp:`fls_z6qt9obbhhcg`
       Try to locate a :t:`candidate named field` of the :t:`candidate operand type`.

    #. :dp:`fls_ljnjxex3u5o`
       If such a :t:`candidate named field` exists, the :t:`named field access`